-The Office of Career Development is an invaluable resource for Honors College students seeking to explore their career options and gain practical and professional work experience in their areas of interest.
-Career Development can connect students with internship opportunities and professional contacts, and will assist students with:
+The Office of Career Development is a valuable resource for Ogden Honors College students seeking to explore their career options and gain practical and professional work experience in their areas of interest.
+The Career Development Office can connect students with internship opportunities and professional contacts, and will assist students with:

 - establishing a career plan;